Food Premises & Food Handling Requirements

 You must pre-register for the course.
 We cannot accept payment on the day of your course.
 Bring your receipt with you on the day of your course.

 - Cost is $66, HST included for the course and exam.
-Cost is subject to change with no notice
+Cost is subject to change without notice.

 Check for food handler certification training offered by other agencies.